Salomon Speedcross 5 Trail Running Shoes - Men's

 Hey, that specific product isn't available.
 Here's the newest version, just note the price and features might be slightly different.

-Take wing with these racing flats for trails.
+Take flight with these racing flats for trails.
 Built for speed, they feature anti-debris mesh to keep out grit and sand.
 Sensifit construction wraps your foot for a close fit.
 On soft ground or wet, snowy surfaces, the lugged soles bite aggressively to keep you upright.

 - Uppers are welded textile with anti-debris mesh for seamless comfort.